falleng0d/auggie-context-mcp/README.md

 source ~/.zshrc
 ```

+### Which Method Should I Use?

+- **Use Auggie CLI Login** if you're the only user on your machine and want the simplest setup
+- **Use AUGMENT_SESSION_AUTH** if you need to use a specific token or are in a shared/CI environment

 ⚠️ **Security**: Never commit tokens to source control.
 Use environment variables or secure config stores.

 ## Installation & Usage